 we’re fortunate to have

-Poet, teacher, and editor Charles Theonia is from Brooklyn, where they’re working to externalize interior femme landscapes.
-They are the author of art book Saw Palmettos, on hormones, community, and the brain-time continuum (Container, 2018), and chapbook Which One Is the Bridge (Topside Press, 2015).
+Charles Theonia is a poet, teacher, enthusiast, and transsexual without direction.
+They are the author of artist book Saw Palmettos (Container, 2018) and chapbook Which One Is the Bridge (Topside Press, 2015).